-Type of demand Lawful interception Communications data Statistics Cannot disclose (1) Unable to obtain guidance (2) Key Note (1) which is an amendment of the Prevention of Terrorism Act. ommunications operators can be required to allow the installation of a lawful interception capability in accordance with the Security Laws (Amendment) Act (2014), Article 69, an amendment of the Prevention of Terrorism Act.
-Is unclear whether we can provide any detail regarding lawful interception capability.
+Type of demand Lawful interception Communications data Statistics Cannot disclose (1) Unable to obtain guidance (2) Key Note (1) All telecommunications operators can be required to allow the installa which is an amendment of the Prevention of Terrorism Act.
+All telecommunications operators can be required to allow the installation of a lawful interception capability in accordance with the Security Laws (Amendment) Act (2014), Article 69, which is an amendment of the Prevention of Terrorism Act.
+It remains unclear whether we can provide any detail regarding lawful interception capability.
 Key Note (2) The legal position remains unclear regarding whether or not it would be lawful for Safaricom (Vodafone's local associate operator) or Vodafone to disclose statistics related to agency and authority communications data demands.
-In addition, Section 37 of the National Intelligence Service Act (Act No. 28 of 2012) (NIS Act) limits a person's constitutional right of access to information where such inform classified.
-When read with the Official Secrets Act (Chapter 187, Laws of Kenya), the government can prevent the publication of such data if it will be prejudicial to safety and of the Republic of Kenya.
-The NIS Act defines 'classified information' as information of a particular security classification whose unauthorised disclosure would prejudice national while the NIS Act does not define what would be deemed to prejudice national security, the 2010 Constitution of Kenya outlines how national security shall be promoted an A National Security Council exists to exercise supervisory control over national security matters in Kenya and to determine what may prejudice national security.
+In addition, Section 37 of the National Intelligence Service Act (Act No. 28 of 2012) (NIS Act) limits a person's constitutional right of access to information where such information is classified.
+When read with the Official Secrets Act (Chapter 187, Laws of Kenya), the government can prevent the publication of such data if it will be prejudicial to safety and the interest of the Republic of Kenya.
+The NIS Act defines 'classified information' as information of a particular security classification whose unauthorised disclosure would prejudice national security.
+While the NIS Act does not define what would be deemed to prejudice national security, the 2010 Constitution of Kenya outlines how national security shall be promoted and guaranteed.
+A National Security Council exists to exercise supervisory control over national security matters in Kenya and to determine what may prejudice national security.
 It is under these umbrella powers regarding prejudice to national security that the government can prevent the publication of various agency and authority demands.
 It may follow that where there is no prejudice to national security these restrictions do not apply.
 However, there is no legal definition of what would amount to a prejudice to national security.